 All other countries are required to apply for a Serbian visa at an embassy or consulate in their respective countries.
 Serbian visa requirements are similar to the Schengen visa.

-I luckily have a valid US visa on my passport, so I did not need to obtain Serbia visa in advance.
-Therefore, I just booked the ticket and reached Serbia. my passport was stamped at the airport, and was allowed to remain in Serbia for 90 days.
+I luckily have a valid US visa on my passport, so I did not need to obtain a Serbia visa in advance.
+Therefore, I just booked the ticket and reached Serbia. my passport was stamped at the airport and was allowed to remain in Serbia for 90 days.
 I came to Serbia from Dubai, United Arab Emirates.